simplyjackfoster/georgia-tech-online-cost-planner/docs/UMAMI_CLOUD.md

 ```

 Output includes total events, unique sessions (deduped by `sessionId`), and the last five events with metadata.

+## Server-side usage metric
+- The calculator fetches `/api/metrics/plans-generated?days=30` from the serverless API.
+- The serverless handler queries Umami Cloud with `x-umami-api-key`, paginates results, and filters strictly on:
+  - `eventType === 2`
+  - `eventName === "plan_generated"`
+- The API response returns `{ count, days, updatedAt }` and is safe for the browser since the secret stays server-side.

 ## Common failure modes
 - **Wrong base URL**: `https://cloud.umami.is/api` will not work for Cloud API calls.